tobek/laminae/00-iv-cosmography.md

 ### Laminals

 There are presences on the laminae that are neither mortals nor the transformed souls of mortals, but instead seem to be native beings born from the material of the lamina itself.
 These are known as laminals, and nothing can be said to be common to them all.
-They range from the huge and silently elegant REF[wind shifters](LNC#wind-shifters) that roam the REF[the Unfolding](LNC), to the TODO(made up)[] oracular Looms that guide petitioners on REF[The Reticulum](TODO), and have varying relationships with petitioners and mortal worlds.
+They range from the huge and silently elegant REF[wind shifters](LNC#wind-shifters) that roam the REF[the Unfolding](LNC), to the TODO(made up)[] oracular Looms that guide petitioners on REF[The Reticulum](TODO), and have varying relationships with petitioners and mortal worlds: some live among petitioners and play a role in their societies, while others merely share the realm but form their own groups or roam as flora and fauna in native ecologies.

 ## Navigation

+Various elegant cartographies have been proposed for the twenty-seven laminae, but this visitor has found little to support them.
+The analytical arrangement used in this work is convenient for comprehension, but it is best to think of each lamina as coterminous with each other lamina and all of reality, but varying in presence and strength like an uneven blanket of rain and snow.

-ordial plane
+ordial plane of course separates

 Unencumbered by their corporeal forms, the barrier of the Ordial Plane becomes immaterial

-Outside the ring of outer planes lies these ones, and creation lies in a ring below the outer planes, and destruction lies above.
-For example, past the plane of Mechanus lies the plane of TODO, that of Lawful Neutral Preservation, and above and below it its destructive and creative partners.

-Maybe you can reach with some special way of traversing the Hinterlands (http://www.rilmani.org/timaresh/Hinterlands)

-Like other planes, there are a mix of residents:

-- Some inhabitants are *outsiders* - beings formed at least partially of the essence of these planes^[Of course, from the perspective of their home plane they would be better termed *insiders*, but we mortals have arrived at the term *outsiders* as a result of our rare collective experiences with these metaphysical lifeforms visiting us on the material planes.]. @TODO/term ("outsider" is not great here since they'll basically only be referenced in their plane... more like immortal metaphysical spirits, come up with a name. see "native outsiders" in LGD - maybe call them planars) These are not normal races like humans and elves TODO(are we doing that)[], but are other creatures usually more alien or monstrous in form.
-They are often unique to their plane and reflect its nature physically and spiritually.
-Unless killed by exotic means, outsiders who are slain tend to re-form on their home plane.
-They are often more powerful and influential than petitioners.
-Some may live among petitioners and play a role in planar society, while some may just happen to share the realm but form their own groupings or roam as flora and fauna in native ecologies.
-- Of course, other beings make their way around the multiverse too: the undead, elementals, animated constructs, petitioners and outsiders from other realms, deities, etc., any of whom may be visitors or residents of these planes for a number of reasons.

-As an afterlife, it's not punishments - assignments.
-Dead mortals go to the plane that most represents their ideals and approach in life, and once there, they (aim to) perfect it. everybody wins!

-Residents of these realms/planes are not

-Unlike Outer Planes, no deities rule?
-Minor deities?
-What are inner planes like regarding this?
-Some inner force instead of deities providse everything.

-Centrally located below and above the Outlands, respectively, lie the Abysm of Destruction and the Fount of Creation - endless, churning voidsBLAH.
-Metaphysicists believe that a constant geyser of energy rises from the plane of pure creation, through the Spire on which Sigil rests, towards the plane of pure destruction, located far above, where it incinerated.
-The source and destination of this energy, from a conservation of energy standpoint, is completely unknown, as the energy destroyed does not seem to recycle back into the Fount of Creation.

-Whether or not there is a plane of preservation is unknown.
-Some believe the Outlands themselves serve as this, or somehow the prime material plan, or the Spire.
-More esoteric theories posit that the city of Sigil, or even the Lady of Pain herself, serve as the "plane" of preservation - as a conduit and balance between creation and destruction, as a steadying force preserving the balance of the rest of the planes.

-Does time pass normally in the outer outer planes?
-Or does it v

-***
-# Transport

-TODO

 ## apertures